sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Avoid excess Style Recalculation which occurs when manipulating the DOM with JavaScript
 - Reference IDs rather than Classes (ID selection is native & increases performance)
 - Web Worker i.e. var worker = new Worker('my_task.js'); runs in the background, independently of other scripts, without affecting the performance of the page.
+- Where possible use CSS animations browsers optimise them for you and hardware accelerate them
+- Use requestAnimationFrame() instead of setInterval(). requestAnimationFrame() only triggers when the result will update the display i.e. Will not trigger on a hidden browser tab whereas SetInterval will.

 <h2>Helpful JavaScript/jQuery scripts</h2>
 - jquery.metadata.js takes attribute metadata from html attributes and converts into JSON.